Dnyaneshpise/skywatch_alerts/README.md

 ## ⚠️ Disclaimer

 SkyWatch Alerts is for **informational purposes only**.
-It should not be relied upon for critical aviation decisions or safety-sensitive operations.
+It should not be used for critical aviation decisions or safety-sensitive operations.
+Always rely on official aviation authorities for flight safety information.

 ## 📄 License

-The project is licensed under the [MIT License](LICENSE)
+This project is licensed under the MIT License - see the [MIT License](LICENSE) file for details.

+## ❓ Troubleshooting
+Common issues and solutions:

+- Connection to MongoDB fails
+   Ensure MongoDB is running locally or your MongoDB Atlas connection string is correct

+- Map doesn't display
+   Verify your Mapbox access token is correctly set in the frontend .env file

+- Email notifications not working
+   Check your email service credentials in the backend .env file For Gmail, ensure you're using an App Password, not your regular password

+-Flight data not loading
+   Verify your OpenSky API credentials are correct

+## ⭐ Support the Project
+If you find this project useful, please give it a star on GitHub!

 ---